sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-https-fire-server.rst

 * Copy the generated ``keystore.jks`` file into the ``conf`` folder of your installation.
 * Update ``keystore.properties`` with the new password.

+.. note::  When the keystore is updated, the password also has to be updated in case it changes.

+           The Fire web server would also have to be restarted for the changes to take effect.